quantiota/AI-Agent-Lab/docs/tasks/internship.md

 ---

-Please submit your responses by [insert deadline] for review.
+Please submit your responses by September 23 for review.
 This will help us further evaluate your knowledge and fit for the project.